garrettsherm/catch-of-the-day/readme.md

 Application will be running on localhost:3000.

+## Build for deployment

+Run 'npm run build', which will create a production build in the './build' folder.

+Run 'npm start' to serve static files on localhost:5000.

 ## Disclaimer

 I do not own any of the images/fonts/assets that have been included.
 The project was created from the starter files given here https://github.com/wesbos/React-For-Beginners-Starter-Files.